albertonoys/M5PORKCHOP/README.md

     Bottom bar - the wardriving scoreboard:

-        U:128           = 128 unique truffles spotted this run
+        U:128           = 128 unique APs mapped.
+New territory.
-        S:45            = 45 entries dumped to SD
+        S:45            = 45 entries written to SD.
+Receipts.
-        [42.36,-71.05]  = Your current coords - lat,lon
+        [42.36,-71.05]  = You are here.
+Lat,lon.
-        S:7             = 7 satellites locked - more is better
+        S:7             = 7 birds in the sky tracking you back.
-        12:45           = Uptime
+        12:45           = Time on the hunt.

     The grass is your GPS indicator.
 Moving grass = fix acquired, coords are logging, you're making progress.
 Static grass = no fix,